12-17 April 2016

 When you arrive at Rho, take the free shuttle bus to Cargo.

-Now in its 18th edition, the exhibition is dedicated to the theme “Life Planet”, dovetailing with that of EXPO 2015: Feeding the Planet, Energy for Life.
-The exhibition showcases the work of 700 designers under 35, and offers them a chance to be selected for the 6th annual edition of the SaloneSatellite Award for the 3 best prototypes on exhibit, relating to the product categories on show.
+The exhibition showcases the work of 650 designers under 35, and offers them a chance to be selected for the 7th annual edition of the SaloneSatellite Award for the 3 best products in each of the two categories, Kitchen and Bathroom.

 Hidden Art also exhibited here for many years.
 See here